 CFB boiler at the Polaniec biomass power plant

-Wood chips will be produced during the chipping process at the fuel yard, while the agricultural waste will be supplied from within 100km radius of the plant.
+Wood chips are produced during the chipping process at the fuel yard, while the agricultural wastes are supplied from within 100km radius of the plant.

 The wastes poured into the boiler are fluidised due to the heat.
 The entire bed is lifted and the fuel circulated to the top of the furnace, where the solid parts are separated and brought back to the furnace.